rajiteh/awesome/TOPICS.md

 *   [openai/openai-cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API

-*   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL framework for retrieval augmented generation (RAG).
+*   [ai-sidekick/sidekick](https://github.com/ai-sidekick/sidekick) - Open source ETL platform for retrieval augmented generation (RAG).
 Sync data from your SaaS tools to a vector store, where they can be easily queried by LLM apps

 *   [humanloop/awesome-chatgpt](https://github.com/humanloop/awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3